Scobalula/Cast.NET/docfx/index.md

 # License/Disclaimers

-Cast.NET is licensed under the [MIT license](LICENSE).
+Cast.NET is licensed under the MIT license.
 Cast.NET is a third-party library and is not associated with DTZxPorter or anyone who has worked on Cast, any issues with Cast.NET should be directed to this repo.
-This library comes with no warranty, please refer to the [license](LICENSE) file for more information.
+This library comes with no warranty, please refer to the LICENSE file for more information.